openbankingnigeria/api/README.md

 ### Who do I talk to? ###

 * The Openbankingnieria team
-	send a mail to [contribute@openbankingnigeria.com](mailto:contribute@openbankingnigeria.com) or fill out the contact form at [Open Banking Nigeria](http://openbankingnigeria.com) and we would contact you.
+	send a mail to [contribute@openbanking.ng](mailto:contribute@openbanking.ng) or fill out the contact form at [Open Banking Nigeria](http://openbanking.ng) and we would contact you.